 Code of Ethics for Realtors

 All realtors must follow the NAR’s Code of Ethics.
 Created in 1913, the association’s ethics code is one of the first codes of ethical norms adopted by a professional group.
-NRA members must strictly abide by the norms established in the code of ethics.
+NAR members must strictly abide by the norms established in the code of ethics.

 Registered realtors are also given the right to use the realtor’s trademark and logo created by the NAR.
-The right helps the members of the association to distinguish themselves from other real estate firms.
+This right helps the members of the association to distinguish themselves from other real estate firms.

-Under the association’s rules, the trademark can be only used in connection with a firm’s corporate or business name, but it cannot be used as a part of a legal corporate or business name.
+Under the association’s rules, the trademark can be used in connection with a firm’s corporate or business name, but it cannot be used as a part of a legal corporate or business name.
 In addition, the logo of the organization can only be used on a firm’s official documents in conjunction with the latter’s logo.